bigraph-toolkit-suite/bigraphs.grgen-bigraphs/paper.md

 # Summary

-Graphs are well-studied mathematical structures that have diverse applications in fields such as computer science, chemistry, biology and social sciences.
+Graphs are well-studied mathematical structures that have diverse applications in fields such as computer science, chemistry, biology, and social sciences.
 In this respect, graph rewriting is a powerful technique that allows for the manipulation of graph structures through the application of so-called *graph transformation rules*.[^1]
 In other words, graph rewriting techniques elevate static graphs to the concept of time-varying graphs.